 1. Organizing Friend Lists

-Following the footsteps of the Google+ Circles concept, Facebook has implemented an improved Friend Lists for its users in September 2011.
-This feature allows you to effectively customize who can see what in terms of the categories you have placed your ‘Friends’ in.
+Facebook has implemented the improved Friend Lists for its users since September 2011.
+This feature allows you to effectively customize who can see what in terms of the categories you have placed your Friends in.
 Inevitably though, this means that you would need to tediously organize all your friends into different affiliation groups like Friends, Family, Colleagues, etc before it can come to effect.

 After you have set up your several friend lists, you can now define the privacy policies which you wish to apply to each of them.
 For instance, you might want to prevent your “Colleagues” friends from seeing any photos you had and will upload, but allow your “Friends” and “Family” to see them.
 This, along with restriction of contact details, wall posts or other updates, can be done when you tweak the settings within each group.